 If you have eczema, you may be surprised to learn that stress

 If you have severe eczema, medications may be necessary to allow your skin a chance to heal.
 Your doctor might prescribe steroids you can apply to your skin or even an antibiotic you would take by mouth.

 5. Ask your doctor about UV light therapy

-In some cases of severe psoriasis, ultraviolet (UV) therapy can also help the skin heal itself.
-However, you should talk to your doctor before trying any kind of UV therapy.
+In some cases of severe psoriasis, ultraviolet (UV) therapy can help the skin heal.
+However, you should talk with your doctor before trying any UV therapy.

 6. Treat them overnight

-For skin that’s very dry and scaly, your doctor may recommend special lotion that contains lactic acid or urea.
-These ingredients help get rid of the dry and scaly skin.
+For very dry and scaly skin, your doctor may recommend a special lotion containing lactic acid or urea.
+These ingredients help get rid of dry and scaly skin.

 8. Apply hydrocortisone cream